brendanconnolly/BlogPosts/Data_Driven_Nunit.md

+Data Driven tests are a nice way to reduce boiler plate code and offer the option for less technical users to contribute to test cases.
-We'll be using nunit 3 for these examples so I'll be covering the option for data driven tests and some of the changes for nunit 3.0
+We'll be using nunit 3 for these examples so I'll be covering the option for data driven tests and some of the changes for nunit 3.0.

-### Why Write Data Driven Tests
+All the examples are available on my GitHub page in the [DataDrivenExamples](https://github.com/brendanconnolly/DataDrivenExamples) repo.

 ### Values